 - Note the recipe is dairy-free friendly, use olive oil, coconut milk, and swap cheese and use cashew cream.

 - Want to pump up the veggies, add carrots and mushrooms to the mix.

 What is tuna casserole?

 A classic casserole that has been around since the ’50s is a staple meal for so many.
 It originated in the Pacific Northwest with a base of canned soup, tuna, and corn flakes.
-We’ve updated the recipe and healthified it with some great ingredients.
+We’ve updated the recipe with some great ingredients.
 This easy tuna pasta recipe is so easy to prepare in the Instant Pot too.

 Keep leftovers covered in the fridge for up to 2 days.
 You can freeze the leftover for up to 3-4 months, defrost in the fridge and reheat in the oven at 325 degrees until warm.
 You can also microwave according to the manufacturer’s instructions.

 How do I prevent the burn message on my Instant Pot?

 - I have been finding my 8-quart pot gets a frequent burn message.
 To prevent it, after using the saute function, be sure to bring up all the brown bits off the bottom of the pot with your liquid.
 In this recipe, the coconut milk.